Asymptotically Optimal Procedures for Sequential Joint Detection and Estimation: Numerical Results

 To validate the performance of the \gls{ao} scheme and to compare its performance to the performance of the competitors, a Monte Carlo simulation with $10^6$ runs is performed.
 The results are summarized in \cref{tbl:shiftInMean}.
 In \cref{tbl:shiftInMean_err}, the detection and estimation errors as well as the nominal levels are summarized.
-One can directly see that the \gls{ao} procedure and the optimal procedure fulfill the constraints, despite the Monte Carlo uncertainty during the design process, with equality.
-For the two-step procedure, however, the empirical detection errors are much smaller than the nominal ones, whereas empirical estimation errors violate the constraints.
-This is caused by the fact that the stopping time of the two-step procedure is determined by the stopping rule of the \gls{msprt}, which does not take any uncertainty about the true parameter into account.
+One can directly see that the \gls{ao} procedure and the optimal procedure fulfill the constraints with equality, despite the Monte Carlo uncertainty during the design process.
+For the S-TS procedure, however, the empirical detection errors are much smaller than the nominal ones, whereas the empirical estimation errors violate the constraints.
+This is caused by the fact that the stopping time of the S-TS procedure is determined by the stopping rule of the \gls{msprt}, which does not take any uncertainty about the true parameter into account.
 For the average run-lengths that are summarized in \cref{tbl:shiftInMean_rl}, one can see that the \gls{ao} and the optimal procedure use almost the same average number of samples.
+Finally, for the FSS-TS, one can see that most of the constraints are fulfilled, but the constraints on $\detErr[2]$ and $\estErr[3]$ are violated.
+This is caused by the fact that the FSS-TS neither controls the detection nor the estimation errors.